Get Started with Automated Forex Trading

 Introduction to Intermarket Analysis

-As world financial markets are getting closer to its other, new Intermarket correlations are emerging.
-Automated trading is an excellent tool for building strategies that are based on divergences/convergences between correlated markets.
-Intermarket analysis is a market-driven branch of technical analysis that studies the price relationships between different asset classes.
+As global financial markets become increasingly interconnected, new intermarket correlations are emerging.
+Automated trading is an excellent tool for developing strategies based on divergences and convergences between correlated markets.
+Intermarket analysis is a market-driven branch of technical analysis that examines the price relationships between different asset classes.

-More: » A Macroeconomic analysis of all major Intermarket correlations of the past 50 years
+More: » Macroeconomic analysis of major intermarket correlations over the past 50 years

 Expert Advisors (EAs)

-A Forex Robot or else an Expert Advisor is a tiny piece of software that suits in your Trading Platform and trades automatically on your behalf.
-Forex Robots are incorporating algorithms to measure and to evaluate intraday, daily, or long term price trends.
-These systems are able to manage any trading operation by sending and executing trades directly to your broker’s server.
-Money management and a stop-loss order are also included in their core algorithms so that they can limit the loss potential.
-Forex robots can trade 24-hours per day using a computer that is continuously turned-on or using a VPS Forex hosting (recommended).
+A Forex Robot, also known as an Expert Advisor (EA), is a small piece of software that integrates with your trading platform and executes trades automatically on your behalf.
+Forex robots use algorithms to analyze and evaluate intraday, daily, or long-term price trends.
+These systems can manage all trading operations by sending and executing orders directly to your broker’s server.
+Their core algorithms typically include money management rules and stop-loss orders to limit potential losses.
+Forex robots can trade 24 hours a day using either a continuously running computer or a VPS Forex hosting service (recommended).

-Experts Advisor are programmed according to the trading platform that they will be used.
-For example, if the platform is the popular MT4 then the language is MQL4 (MetaQuotes) and if the platform is MetaTrader5 then the language is MQL5.
+Expert Advisors are programmed specifically for the trading platform on which they will be used.
+For instance, if the platform is the popular MetaTrader 4 (MT4), the coding language is MQL4 (MetaQuotes Language 4); for MetaTrader 5 (MT5), the language is MQL5.

 Creating Custom Expert Advisors (EAs)

-Nowadays, any trader can build an advanced Expert Advisor (EA) without programming skills.
-Expert Advisors are able to trade any financial asset class (Forex, Crypto, Equities, Bonds, ETFs, and Commodities).
+Today, any trader can create an advanced Expert Advisor (EA) without programming skills.
+Expert Advisors can be used to trade any financial asset class, including Forex, cryptocurrencies, equities, bonds, ETFs, and commodities.

 Scalping and the Role of Technology

-Technology matters especially as concerns short-term trading and Forex Scalping.
-Scalping is a trading strategy targeting profits of 4-10 pips while tens of trades may be executed in a few minutes.
-These types of scalping strategies are usually incurred in Forex Robots.
-If you trade from your own PC keep in mind that the speed of execution is absolutely crucial when you use automated Forex systems.
+Technology plays a critical role, especially in short-term trading and Forex scalping.
+Scalping is a trading strategy aimed at capturing profits of 4–10 pips, often involving dozens of trades executed within just a few minutes.
+These types of strategies are commonly implemented through Forex robots.
+If you’re trading from your own PC, keep in mind that execution speed is absolutely crucial when using automated Forex systems.

 Review EAs: » Wallstreet Forex | » Forex Diamond | » All Expert Advisors